pishleback/Algebraeon/guide/src/gsoc_apps.md

 # Google Summer of Code 2026

-Do you have a strong background in pure maths and enjoy programming?
-You could get paid to contribute to Algebraeon with Google Summer of Code 2026.
+If you have a background in pure maths and enjoy programming, you could get paid to contribute to Algebraeon with Google Summer of Code 2026.

 > [!NOTE]
-> We are hoping to be a mentoring organization in GSoC 2026, though there is no guarantee at this time that we will be accepted into the programme.
+> We are hoping to be a mentoring organization in GSoC 2026, though there is no guarantee at this time that we will be accepted as a participating organization in the programme.

 ## How To Apply

-1) Make sure you are familiar with Google Summer of Code and how it works.
+1) Become familiar with what Google Summer of Code is.
 A good place to start is [here](https://summerofcode.withgoogle.com/how-it-works).
-2) Choose a project which interests you from the [project list](project_ideas.md).
-Alternatively, get in touch with your project idea and we'll see if it's a good fit.
+2) Choose a project from the [project list](project_ideas.md) or get in touch with your own project idea, and we'll see if it could be a good fit.
 3) Get involved with the community.
-Try using Algebraeon, ask questions, submit a pull request with a small improvement (fix a typo, add a new test, improve the documentation), etc.
+Try using Algebraeon do to something, ask questions, submit a pull request with a small a improvement, fix a typo, add a new test, improve the documentation, etc. These all help your chances as it shows proactivity and genuine interest in the project.
 4) Prepare your application.
-You are strongly encouraged to get feedback before submitting your final application via GSoC [here](https://summerofcode.withgoogle.com/).
+You are strongly encouraged to get feedback from us before submitting your final application.
+5) Submit your final application via GSoC [here](https://summerofcode.withgoogle.com/) before the deadline.

-A good place to get in contact is via the community Discord server [here](https://discord.gg/DBqbPqPMKR) or the discussions page on GitHub [here](https://github.com/pishleback/Algebraeon/discussions).
+The best places to get in contact are via the community Discord server [here](https://discord.gg/DBqbPqPMKR) and the discussions page on GitHub [here](https://github.com/pishleback/Algebraeon/discussions).

 ## The Application

-The main things we want to get out of your application are:
-1) A description of the project you wish to undertake.
-It should include a breakdown of the project into milestones with a rough expected timeline.
-2) That you have sufficient expertise in the mathematical areas relevent to the project.
-You aren't expected to be an expert, but you should have sufficient background knowledge to understand any relevent algorithms.
-3) Why you are interested in Algebraeon.
-Have you used similar tools before.
-What did you do with them?
+Your application should tell us who you are, why you are interested in Algebraeon, and why you are suitable to take on your chosen project.
+You can tell us about your background, the areas of mathematics which interest you the most (especially those related to your project), and your programming experience.

+Your application should include a reasonably detailed breakdown of your project into milestones.
+We want to see you have a coherent plan and a sensible idea of what needs doing and how long things will take.
+You're welcome to come to us asking for feedback before submitting.

 You should also include the following information: